 Men (≥13) and women (≥12) who are Israeli citizens, UNRWA-registered refugees, or legal residents of Jerusalem, the West Bank, or Gaza, will be eligible to vote in a peace referendum.

 Each surviving, UNRWA-registered, 1st-Generation (″G1″) Refugee who has attained age of seniority, regardless of citizenship or residency, shall receive a monthly pension from the State of Israel commensurate with the country’s basic old-age benefit.
 Immediate implementation strongly urged.

 V. Representation & Taxation

-Income tax revenues from individuals who are citizens of one state, but who are special permanent residents of the other, would be divided equally between the two states, with taxes calculated according to the methods of the state in which the majority of income is earned — or as otherwise agreed.
+Income tax revenues from individuals who are citizens of one state, but who are special permanent residents of the other, will be divided equally between the two states, with taxes calculated according to the methods of the state in which the majority of income is earned – or as otherwise agreed.

 VI.
 Rights of Return

 A “returned citizen” established in his/her new homeland for five years could petition for residency in the other state, with the approval of both national governments, and with priority assigned to requests from wa’ilin and olim who resided in present-day Israel, the West Bank, or the Gaza Strip, prior to 1948.
-Humanitarian cases would be expeditiously considered.
+Humanitarian cases will be expeditiously considered.